 CrossFit Love programming is grouped by athlete performance level.

 - Level 1 programming is designed for beginner to intermediate CrossFit athletes.
-Typically, these athletes have less than one year of experience in CrossFit and no weightlifting background.
+Typically, these athletes have less than 6 months to a year of experience in CrossFit and no weightlifting background.

 - Level 2 programming is designed for CrossFit athletes who have above average strength numbers in all major lifts, a medium to high level of conditioning, and competency in all gymnastic movements.

 - Level 3 programming is for CrossFit Regionals and CrossFit Games competitors.
 It is individualized, increased volume programming constructed to an individual’s own Games training schedules, deficiencies, and specific needs.

 For more information and to see where you fit, consult with email@example.com.How the Level 2 Programming Works:

 Max Effort Lifts (ME): lifting a maximal load against a maximal resistance.

 We have two powerlifting days during each week for Level 2 athletes.
 Currently, Monday is lower body and Thursday is upper body.
 The max effort method is a cut above all other common methods for a several reasons.
 Foremost, the max effort method will produce the greatest strength gains.
 It improves intermuscular and intramuscular coordination, because the body will have adapt to the varied stimulus placed upon it.
 While it is not uncommon to suffer fatigue, high blood pressure at rest, and anxiety from using this method, it is the most popular among top athletes and lifters.

 All the lifts used are derivatives of the classical power lifting moves.
 At first, our adaptation is quite mild – using different stances, height pulls, bar positioning, seated versus standing, etc. Then, when your lifts become considered elite standard performance numbers, we will start to implement specialty bars, then we will follow various band and chain methods.